sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 ![procedural programming with c](/images/teaching/teaching-procedural-programming-c.webp){: .align-left width="200" style="float: left; margin-right: 10px;"}
 C is a general-purpose programming language widely used in systems programming, embedded software, operating systems, compilers, and performance-sensitive applications.
 It combines portable high-level constructs with low-level access to memory and hardware-related operations.
 C gives programmers substantial control over data representation, memory allocation, and program execution.
 This control can enable efficient software, but it also requires careful handling of memory, types, and undefined behavior.

 This is a complete course in C, designed to take a reader from no prior programming experience to competent, independent, professional C development.
-It is organized as 42 weekly topics in three levels. **Basic** builds the language core, early programming habits, and the first command-line programs, ending with pointers and strings. **Intermediate** covers memory, aggregate data, files, error handling, modular design, and project workflow. **Advanced** covers libraries and tooling, data structures, performance, undefined behavior, portability, low-level systems interfaces, network programming, and concurrency.
+It is organized as 56 weekly topics in four levels. **Basic** builds the language core, early programming habits, and the first command-line programs, ending with pointers and strings. **Intermediate** covers memory, aggregate data, files, error handling, modular design, and project workflow. **Advanced** covers libraries and tooling, data structures, performance, undefined behavior, portability, low-level systems interfaces, network programming, and concurrency. **Professional** covers working in existing codebases, collaboration and review, library distribution, language interoperability, scalable I/O, security testing, embedded and bare-metal development, and long-term maintenance.
 Each topic assumes only what earlier topics have already established.

 ## Ders Öğretim Planı